Services / EICR

 How much does an EICR cost for commercial premises?

 EICR pricing depends on the number of circuits and the size of the installation.
 A small office (10-15 circuits) typically costs £200 to £350.
 Medium commercial (16-30 circuits) £350 to £600.
 Larger or multi-distribution-board premises are priced individually.
-RiskSorted's fixed pricing is shown at checkout.
+RiskSorted's clear pricing is shown at checkout.

 Is an EICR a legal requirement for commercial property?